leonstel/leonstel.github.io/blogs/gmap2.md

 to the flux storage principle that could be daunting.

 *Google maps infrastructure*
-Google maps is the most used frontend mapping library I believe,  the world would end up in ruins with it climate change is child's play compared to this.
+Google maps is the most used frontend mapping library I believe.
+The world would end up in ruins without it, climate change is child's play compared to this.

 *js*